Enryun/TutorialKit/README.md

 | iOS      | 12.0            |

  ## Installation
-This project can be installed using Swift Package Manager.
+This project can be installed using Swift Package Manager and CocoaPod.

+### Swift Package Manager

 1. Open your project in Xcode.
 2. Navigate to `File` > `Swift Packages` > `Add Package Dependency`.